Dicklesworthstone/llm_aided_ocr/README.md

    - Compares original OCR text with processed output
    - Uses LLM to provide a quality score and explanation

-### Artifact Handling

-The code includes a sophisticated artifact handling system, which is used for managing substantial, self-contained content.
-This system is particularly useful for creating and referencing large blocks of text or code that might be modified or reused.

 ### Logging and Error Handling

 - Comprehensive logging throughout the codebase
 - Detailed error messages and stack traces for debugging
 - Suppresses HTTP request logs to reduce noise

-## Advanced Features and Optimizations

-1. **GPU Acceleration**
-   - Function: `is_gpu_available()`
-   - Checks for GPU availability and VRAM capacity
-   - Attempts to use GPU for local LLM inference when available

-2. **Model Download**
-   - Function: `download_models()`
-   - Asynchronously downloads required model files
-   - Implements file locking to prevent concurrent downloads

-3. **Chunk Processing Optimization**
-   - Implements both sequential and concurrent chunk processing
-   - Uses `ThreadPoolExecutor` for parallel OCR processing of images

-4. **Adaptive Processing**
-   - Adjusts processing based on input size and available resources
-   - Implements chunking for large documents that exceed token limits

 ## Configuration and Customization